 Our expertise and reputation in Polar regions were growing, together with the number of clients and partners who wanted to join us in Svalbard, Antarctica, and South Georgia.
 In 2017 we organized our #50 photo expedition with ships to Svalbard, and that season we had 15 full-chartered photo expeditions to Svalbard, together with 2 full-chartered expeditions to Antarctica on MV Polar Pioneer, and 2 photo expeditions to Katmai, Alaska.

 In 2018 we organized our first photo expedition to East Greenland (Scoresby Sound) with a 12-pax ship.
 This was a success, especially for the great icebergs and landscapes, and Greenland became a great addition to our photo expeditions in the Arctic.
 In 2019 we had a photo expedition to both Katmai and Kaktovik in Alaska, with clients photographing both Grizzly bears and Polar bears.
-By the end of 2019, WildPhoto (and Natrufokus) had grown slowly for 14 years, but soon the whole tourist business would be hit hard.
+By the end of 2019, WildPhoto (and Naturfokus) had grown slowly for 14 years, but soon the whole tourist business would be hit hard.

 14 March 2020 we were supposed to start our first winter photo expedition for the season, but the Norwegian government closed the country and Svalbard due to the Covid 19 pandemic.
 This was a big disappointment for our clients and partners, and it was not a good situation to have an expedition ship in Longyearbyen in "standby" mode.
 After a few months, we were able to organize 6 photo expeditions in Svalbard in the summer with strict Covid protocols.
 WildPhoto was the only company to run multiple photo expeditions in Svalbard in the summer 2020.

+2023 was our most busy year ever with photo expeditions to the Ross Sea, Svalbard, Eastern Greenland, South Georgia and Falkland Islands.
+A lot of work, money, and time was invested to secure and organize all these expeditions.
 After our photo expedition to Antarctica in January 2024 we decided to focus the rest of the year on our photo expeditions to Svalbard on MS Virgo (with 12 guests).
 The situation with bird flu in South Georiga, Falkland Island, and northern parts of the Antarctic peninsula was not under control, and it felt safer to not organize any photo expeditions to southern polar areas in the 2024-25 season.
 It was also good for our company, guests, partners, and guides to calm down a little after some stressful post Covid-19 years.